Wash-sale rule: A key consideration in tax-loss harvesting

 The bottom line

-The wash-sale rule prevents investors from claiming investment losses if they then purchase a substantially identical security.
+The wash-sale rule prevents investors from claiming investment losses if they purchase a substantially identical security within 30 days before or after the sale.
 It’s an important rule to know if you’re doing any kind of tax minimization, such as tax-loss harvesting.

-The good news is that regardless of the wash-sale rule, it’s straightforward to legally manage your capital gains taxes and take advantage of your losses.
-However, if you ever aren’t sure whether your investment moves are legal, a tax advisor or financial professional can advise you on the safest course of action.
+The good news is that regardless of the wash-sale rule, it’s straightforward to manage your capital gains taxes and take advantage of your losses.
+However, if you ever aren’t sure how to reflect losses on your tax filings, a tax advisor or financial professional can help advise you on the safest course of action.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.